 dwarf planet (along with two others, Ceres and Eris).

 - Requires four C and two AA batteries (sold separately)

 - For ages 6 and up

 See related categories of science kits, science toys, and educational toys for children.

-Enter Coupon Code 'SAVERIGHTNOW' or 'FREESHIP18' At Checkout For The Surprise Super Sale On Everything.
+Enter Coupon Code 'SAVERIGHTNOW' or 'FREESHIP18' (USA ONLY) At Checkout For The Surprise Super Sale On Everything.